 You’ll also have good powers of concentration, and a reliable memory.

-Some of these attributes come about from having enough quality Blood, manufactured by the Stomach and Spleen.
+Some of these attributes come about from having enough good-quality Blood, manufactured by the Stomach and Spleen.

-If your Stomach doesn't perform adequately then various syndromes become possible:
+If your Stomach doesn’t perform adequately then you get various problems:

 You could say that the whole business of